imhassane/ipromise/api/promises/README.md

 ###### Future optimizations
 - [ ] Adding the populate to fetch once a frequency and its targets
 - [ ] GraphQL or gRPC for faster requests
+- [ ] Moving to Postgres for easier triggers when deleting or updating.